3merge/q3-api/packages/q3-api/README.md

 your application.
 Q3 API brings all of those functionalities together to reduce setup time and dependency management.
-Additionally, it also configures the underlying project dependencies such as express and mongoose.
+Additionally, it also configures the underlying project dependencies such as Express and Mongoose.

 The goal of this package is to get your app off the ground as quickly as possible by automating many of the things that